ikilledkanishk/2d-Runner/README.md

 ![CI](https://github.com/ikilledkanishk/2d-Runner-Game/actions/workflows/ci.yml/badge.svg) ![Deploy](https://img.shields.io/badge/GitHub%20Pages-Deployed-brightgreen) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](/LICENSE)

 A small 2D animated running game built with basic web technologies.
-Created as a learning and experimentation project — part curiosity, part logic, part vibe coding.
+Created as a learning and experimentation project part curiosity, part logic, part vibe coding.

 This project is not trying to be a full game engine.
-It aims to run.
-And it does.
+It aims to run and ot surprisingly does.

 ---